RodrigoHamuy/react-three-map/README.md

 )
 ```

 It shares most of the props from R3F `<Canvas>`, so you can check them directly in the [`@react-three/fiber` docs](https://docs.pmnd.rs/react-three-fiber/api/canvas).
+Note that North is -z and East is +x.
 There are a few important exceptions though, which are mentioned bellow.

 #### Render Props